cockpit-project/cockpit/HACKING.md

 The remainder of the commands assume you're in the top level of the Cockpit git repository checkout.

+**Do not clone a fork!** This will not work for various reasons (missing tags, determining version, integration with bots commands).
+Please keep `origin` as the read-only actual upstream project, and add your fork as a separate writable remote, for example with

+    git remote add my git@github.com:yourgithubid/cockpit.git

 ## Setting up development container

 The cockpit team maintains a [cockpit/tasks container](https://quay.io/repository/cockpit/tasks)